“You should definitely bring that up.”

 You and a partner are preparing to give a presentation for a class you're taking.
 You're discussing the topic of your presentation, and your partner mentions some information she found while researching the topic.
 You think she should say something about that in the presentation.
-You tell her:
+You tell her this.

 You should definitely bring that up.